What to do and bands to watch in Fort Collins this month!

-From side-splitting comedy to concerts by big-name musicians and even an NYC-themed brewery bash, there are plenty of events worthy of a spot on your calendar going on in the Choice City.
+From side-splitting comedy to concerts by big-name musicians and even a storybook slumber party, there are plenty of events worthy of a spot on your calendar going on in the Choice City.

 Theater, music and comedy at the Lincoln Center

 Exceptional entertainment at the Lincoln Center continues in February.
 The Vitamin String Quartet will be in town performing music from the hit show Bridgerton on Feb.
 6. Catch SWEAT, a 2017 Pulitzer Prize-winning theater performance until Feb.
 10. The Black Opry Revue, a way to enjoy black country music artists, will perform on Feb.
 16. The Zikr Dance Ensemble returns on Feb.
 18 with a performance entitled "Invocation".
 Opera Fort Collins presents The Marriage of Figaro, an opera written by Mozart, on Feb.
 23-24.
 The month concludes with the New York Gilbert & Sullivan Players showcasing Gilbert and Sullivan's comedic operas.